-Before you start any new exercise program, it’s best to check with your healthcare professional to assess any medical risks.
+Of course, it’s best to check your planned exercise program with your pregnancy healthcare team to assess any medical risks.

 - decrease in delivery complications